English Language Education

 THE AMERICAN SCHOOL SYSTEM

-Public education in the United States is free and mandatory for all children, from kindergarten to 12th grade.
+Public education in the United States is free for all children from kindergarten to 12th grade.
+It is mandatory starting in first grade.
 The age a child can start kindergarten is different from state to state.
 In Massachusetts, a child usually must be 5 years old by September 1st.
 Each child attends a school in the city where s/he lives, and each neighborhood is designated a certain school.
 Parents generally cannot choose a school outside of that city, or choose a different school in that city.
 If parents want more choices, they may choose to send their child to a private school, which is not free and may not be in their city.
 Schools start in September (after Labor Day) on the East Coast.
-In this district, grades K-4 are elementary school, 5-8 middle school, and 9-12 high school.
-In other systems, it is common for fifth grade to remain in the elementary school.

 BELMONT SCHOOLS

-Elementary School: Kindergarten through 4th grade.
-Students have one teacher for the entire day.
+Elementary School: Kindergarten through 6th grade.
+In grades K-4, students have one classroom teacher for all core subjects.
+In 5th and 6th grade, students start to have more than one teacher for core subjects.
 At the beginning of EACH school year (in September), students are mixed into the new grade with new students and a new teacher.
 They do not keep the same class each year.
-Belmont Elementary Schools:

 • Winn Brook